-If we approve benefits for care provided by Non-Network Providers and/or treatment Facilities for Inpatient and Outpatient care, we may require you to participate in Case Management prior to receiving ongoing care and services.
+If we approve benefits for care provided by Non-Participating Providers and/or treatment Facilities for Inpatient and Outpatient care, we may require you to participate in Case Management prior to receiving ongoing care and services.
 To find out more information about the program, call (800) 922-8778.

-Choosing a Provider
+Choosing a Participating Provider

 For many services, you may use any Provider.
-For some services, you must use Network Providers.
+For some services, you must use Participating Providers.
+If you see an out-of-state Participating Provider, it is your responsibility to request Prior Approval for services.

-If you want a list of our Network Providers or want information about one, please visit www.bcbsvt.com/find-a-doctor and use the Find-a-Doctor tool.
+If you want a list of our Participating Providers or want information about one, please visit www.bcbsvt.com/find-a-doctor and use the Find-a-Doctor tool.
 Use the Network drop-down menu and select BCBSVT Network Providers to find a list of providers.

-If you live or travel outside of the BCBSVT Provider Network area, please visit:
+If you live or travel outside of the BCBSVT Provider Network area please visit:

-- provider.bcbs.com; and - use your three-letter prefix, located on your ID card, to find a Network Provider using the Blue Cross and Blue Shield Association's Find-a-Doctor tool.
+- provider.bcbs.com; and - use your three-letter prefix, located on your ID card, to find a Participating Provider using the Blue Cross and Blue Shield Association's National Doctor and Hospital Finder.